A7medAbdien/three.js/rope/notes.md

   [1]: https://codesandbox.io/s/react-three-rapier-joints-mhhbd4

-## How to apply such a scroll effect in r3f
+## How to listen to the scroll effect in R3F

-How to implement the scroll effect similar to this
+I am trying to apply a scroll effect similar to this

+## Move

 ```js
     const leftAnchorPos = { x: -1.11, y: 1.06, z: -0.39 } // from model file